 So you can be sure that your Siberian husky pup is fully nourished with every mouthful.

 Wellness Core is available in a variety of tasty flavors including Ocean whitefish, salmon, and herring; original turkey and chicken; and wild game including boar, rabbit, and duck.

-Taste of the Wild have a solid band of followers who love the natural ethic behind this food.
+Taste of the Wild has a solid band of followers who love the natural ethic behind this food.

-As one of the bestselling foods for adult dogs, Taste of the Wild also produce a food specifically balanced for puppies.
+As one of the bestselling foods for adult dogs, Taste of the Wild also produces a food specifically balanced for puppies.

 This dry kibble variety comes in three bag sizes; 5lb, 15lb, and 30 lb.